aws-samples/serverless-patterns/apigw-lambda-transcribe-sam-js/README.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    After running `sam deploy --guided` mode once and savings arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 2. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works

-The pattern creates an API Gateway endpoint that accepts POST requests with JSON payloads containing an S3 URL of an audio file.
-When a request is received:

-1. API Gateway forwards the request to AWS Lambda
+When an object is uploaded to S3:

 2. Lambda function starts a transcription job using Amazon Transcribe
 3. Amazon Transcribe processes the audio file and generates the transcription
 4. The transcription results are stored in the specified S3 bucket